 DevOps also adds further requirements on managerial control.
 For instance, in your DevOps vision, you have to take Delivery & Support into account.
 For one, agile teams need agile infrastructures, which we have written about in our ITSM section.
 But furthermore, your application lifecycle management must embed the support chain, from 1st line, to 2nd line and 3rd line.
 This also impacts your DevOps organization.

 At Data Ductus, we find these topics highly interesting.
 We are always happy to share our experiences with others.
-If you are interested, we’d be glad to present our DevOps workshop program.
+If you are interested, don’t hesitate to get in touch with us.
 All dogs are welcome!